deeeelin/NTHU_SELECT/README.md

 ### To install NTHU_SELECT follow these steps:

-1.Clone or download the zip file
+1. Clone or download the zip file

-2.Install required python3 modules in requirements.txt using pip3 installer
+2. Install required python3 modules in requirements.txt using pip3 installer

-3.Go to the installed folder and execute main.py:
+3. Go to the installed folder and execute main.py:

 ***